chrper80/Milestone-project2/README.md

    * Scroll down to the footer and try the icons by clicking and hovering, make sure everything opens in a new window

 **Result**: everything works as intended.

+## Different screens

+It looks really nice on my iphone 8, my laptop and my 24.1 screen.
+On my laptop, when i preview it in DEV tools, it looks really nice at all the breakpoints up to 1440px, after that it looks funky.
+But since it looks good on my 24.1 screen outside DEV tools, it doesn´t seem to be a problem.